The German Factoring Market 2020

-The members of the German factoring association represent around 98% of the factoring market organized in associations in Germany.
-The figures of the German factoring association are therefore the leading benchmark of the whole German factoring market.
+According to neutral studies, the members of the German factoring association represent around 98% of the factoring market organized in associations in Germany.
+The figures of the German factoring association can therefore be considered the leading benchmark of the whole German factoring market.

 Deutscher Factoring-Verband e.V.